 - 1. The brow protector should fit against the face to help protect against particles entering the eye. - 2.
 The glasses should fit snugly, not tightly, without eyelashes hitting the lenses. - 3.
 If there is a headband, it should fit snugly. - 4.
 Lenses should be kept clean. - 5.
-Lenses should be kept free of scratches, cracks or pitting.
+Lenses should be kept free of scratches, cracks or pitting. - 6.
+The brow and side protectors should be in good condition. - 7.
+Glasses used by different employees should be disinfected before being used by another employee.

-PPE Personal Protective Equipment is meant to be specific to the situation, event or work detail.
-Example: Requirements for PPE for a Fire Fighter, Public Works traffic flagger or an EMT would all be specific to that job and not have all of the same requirements,
+2 PPE Personal Protective Equipment is meant to be specific to the situation, event or work detail.
+Example: Requirements for PPE for a Fire Fighter, Public Works traffic flagger or an EMT would all be specific to each job.'
+Requirements specific to jobs will be referenced in the appropriate sections and will be enforced by the immediate supervisor for each area..